 The report identifies the various practices needed to be successful in priority order, allowing organisations to develop an understanding of which areas they might want to address first.
 The priority order has been determined by testing the statistical significance of the practice against the results presented; the first practice on the list had the greatest effect on delivery, and so on.

-With help, to is possible to construct an excellent picture of where we are compared to our peers, and what we might need to do to improve.
+With help, it is possible to construct an excellent picture of where we are compared to our peers, and what we might need to do to improve.

 It is important to understand the scale of benefit delivery from the move from not good to excellent at the practice of category management.
 The raw numbers speak of at least a two-fold improvement in value delivery.